 Mentoring New Special Education Teachers: A Guide for Mentors and Program Developers by Mary Lou Duffy and James Forgan (Amazon)

 Sometimes, a college degree is not enough to prepare new teachers for the challenges inside and outside the classroom, leaving them wanting in knowledge and skills.
 Inadequately trained teachers can have a huge impact on students’ performance, as achievement depends largely on the quality of instruction.
 Mentors can help new teachers improve teaching skills, increase resiliency, enhance communication skills, and boost self-confidence.
+If you are a new teacher without and would like to read some amazing books to help you with your new teaching role, check out this list!

 INcompassing Education provides high-quality professional development for teachers in Indiana, Tennessee, and other US states (contact us to learn more).
 We have on-site PD, off-site PD, and online PD.
 Our team of highly qualified and experienced educators can design a customized mentorship program for your school or district to build capacity and promote growth.